Steve Kroft: Presidential interviews

 Kroft has been corrected by Gallup.com on public opinion he cited while interviewing U.S. President Barack Obama on December 13, 2009.
 He stated in the interview that "Most Americans right now don't believe this war's worth fighting".
 He then questioned President Obama, about why he was conducting the war without public support.
 Gallup Editor in Chief Frank Newport challenged his statement and presented data, that indicated that Americans were split on the War in Afghanistan.

 In March 2009, Kroft asked Obama, who was laughing while discussing the recession, "Are you punch drunk?"

 Regarding the interview of Obama and Hillary Clinton on January 27, 2013, Conor Friedersdorf of The Atlantic argues that Steve Kroft's softball interview technique diminishes 60 Minutes.
 Peggy Noonan, in a column titled "So God Made a Fawner" in The Wall Street Journal, says that Kroft's interview was as "soft as a sneaker full of puppy excrement."

 Personal life

 Kroft lives in New York City with his wife, Jennet Conant, who is a journalist and author.
-They have one son, John Conant Kroft, who attended the Juilliard School.
+They have one son, John Conant Kroft.

 Extramarital affair

-In 2015, the National Enquirer broke news of an affair involving Kroft and New York City attorney, Lisan Goines, a woman 28 years his junior.
+In 2015, the National Enquirer broke news of an affair involving Kroft and New York City attorney Lisan Goines, a woman 28 years his junior.
 Kroft later admitted to and apologized for the affair publicly.